Ridglan Farms

 Take Action

-Ridglan Farms is the second largest breeder of beagles for experimentation in the United States.
+Ridglan Farms was the second largest breeder of beagles for experimentation in the United States.
 In 2017, DxE investigators entered the facility and documented the filthy conditions and the psychological trauma of the dogs spinning endlessly inside small cages.
 The team rescued three beagles, Julie, Anna, and Lucy.
 Eva, Paul, and Wayne were charged with felony burglary and felony theft charges.
 Their trial was set to start in March 2024 at the Dane County Courthouse in Madison, Wisconsin.
 However, ten days before trial, the state DROPPED all the charges.
 We believe this dismissal was the result of pressure and press coverage that made it clear there is public support for animal rescue.

 The Dane County District Attorney’s office failed to prosecute Ridglan Farms for criminal animal cruelty, but former defendant Wayne Hsiung and local groups Dane4Dogs and Alliance for Animals filed a petition with the Dane County Courthouse asking the court to appoint a special prosecutor to prosecute Ridglan.
 Dane County Judge Rhonda Lanford agreed to hold an evidentiary hearing, which took place on October 24, 2024.
 The Animal Activist Legal Defense Project represented Dane4Dogs.
 The court heard testimony from investigator Wayne Hsiung, veterinarians, and former Ridglan employees who testified about the company's routine abuse of dogs, including non-veterinarians conducting surgeries on dogs without anesthetics.
 After reviewing this evidence, Judge Lanford issued her ruling on January 9, 2025.
 She granted the petition to appoint a special prosecutor to investigate and prosecute Ridglan Farms for animal cruelty!
 On February 5, the Court appointed La Crosse County District Attorney Tim Gruenke to be the special prosecutor on this case.
 On October 28, 2025, Ridglan struck a deal where they agreed to shut down their breeding operation by July 1, 2026 to avoid felony animal cruelty charges.